QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 :::

 ### outputs
 Helm does not natively expose outputs.
 However, this can be done using a ```post-helm-install``` script that assigns environment variables after the grain's deployment.
-The script must be referenced, along with the names of the environment variables in the grain's ```scripts``` section, as shown in the [scripts](#scripts-1) section below.
+The script must be referenced, along with the names of the environment variables in the grain's [scripts](#scripts-1).
 To expose the outputs to the environment, the names of the environment variables must be referenced in the blueprint's ```outputs``` section.

 For example: